-- No label (patients full name and date of collection) on the specimens - No referring physician's or genetic counselor's names and addresses - No billing information DNA samples must be extracted in a CLIA certified lab For more information, test requisition forms, or sample collection and mailing kits, please call: 205-934-5562.
-Disorder Background The RASopathies are a genetically heterogeneous group of disorders caused by mutations in the genes involved in the Ras-MAPK pathway.
+• No label (patients full name and date of collection) on the specimens • No referring physician's or genetic counselor's names and addresses No billing information DNA samples must be extracted in a CLIA certified lab For more information, test requisition forms, or sample collection and mailing kits, please call: 205-934-5562.

+Disorder Background The RASopathies are a genetically heterogeneous group of disorders caused by variants in the genes involved in the Ras-MAPK pathway.
 As a group, the RASopathies are one of the largest groups of malformation syndromes known, affecting ~1:1,000 and include Neurofibromatosis type 1, Legius syndrome, Noonan syndrome, cardio-facio-cutaneous (CFC) syndrome, Noonan Syndrome with Multiple Lentigines (NSML/LEOPARD) and Costello syndrome.
-Mutations in NF1 and SPRED1 are typically loss-of-function mutations and include the full spectrum of nonsense, missense, splice, frameshift, insertion-deletion, and copy number changes.
-Mutations in the other RASopathy genes are typically missense mutations or an in-frame deletion/insertion of an amino acid.
-The Ras/MAPK pathway can have a profound deleterious effect on development as it plays a key role in differentiation, growth, senescence, and dysregulation.
+Variants in NF1 and SPRED1 are typically loss-of-function variants and include the full spectrum of nonsense, missense, splice, frameshift, insertion-deletion, and copy number changes.
+Variants in the other RASopathy genes are typically missense variants or an in-frame deletion/insertion of an amino acid.

+The genes within the Ras/MAPK pathway can have a profound deleterious effect on development due to their key role in differentiation, growth, senescence, and dysregulation.
 Clinical features of the RASopathies include short stature; cardiovascular defects; cutaneous and pigmentary findings; characteristic facies; skeletal and neurocognitive delays as well as a predisposition to neoplasia, both benign and malignant.
-The disorders have variable expressivity (individuals with the same disorder may show differing features and severity of symptoms, even within the same family).
-Some of the genes/mutations are not fully penetrant; therefore an individual may carry a mutation but not show any or only few signs of the syndrome.
+The RASopathies are inherited in an autosomal dominant manner.
+A parent who carries a gene variant has a 50% chance of passing it on to every child, regardless of gender.
+The disorders have variable expressivity (individuals with the same disorder may show differing features and severity of symptoms, even within the 720 Twentieth Street South, Suite 330 Birmingham, Alabama 35294-0005 Phone: (205) 934-5562 Fax: (205) 996-2929 www.uab.edu/medicine/genetics/medical-genomics-laboratory same family).
+Some of the genes/variants are not fully penetrant; therefore an individual may carry a variant and only show few to no signs of the syndrome.
 Moreover, features can change/progress with age, which makes it difficult to make an accurate clinical diagnosis.
-The RASopathies are inherited in an autosomal dominant manner.
-A parent who carries a mutated gene has a 50% chance of passing it on to every child, regardless of gender.
-An individual can carry a mutation either:
+An individual can carry a variant either: